Pan de muerto and other items arranged as an ofrenda during Day of the Dead festivities.

 It’d be easy to think that a holiday called Day of the Dead would be a bit of a downer.
 But Día de los Muertos, as it’s called in Spanish, is a festive holiday celebrated in Mexico and several other Latin American countries on Nov.
 1 and 2.
 It does focus on deceased ancestors, but in the spirit of family, remembrance and connection.
 Whether this holiday is part of your family tradition or not, we all have departed relatives and ancestral roots worth honoring.

 Join a family Día de los Muertos celebration in the coming days.
-We’ve rounded up some virtual and in-person offerings here.
-If venturing out, remember to mask up and keep your 6 feet of distance.
+We’ve rounded up some great ideas here:

 - Saturday, Oct.
-22, 11 a.m.–noon: Join KCLS online for instruction on how to draw a traditional Catrina head and learn about its origins.
+22, 2–3 p.m.: Join KCLS online for instruction on how to draw a traditional Catrina head and learn about its origins.
 Free, ages 9 and older.

 - Oct.
-29–Nov.
-10: Check out the Seattle Art Museum’s annual tapete (sand painting) exhibit and snag a take-home art project on your way out; free (does not include entry to galleries).
-Admission to SAM is $13–$20; 14 and younger free. dont see this
+28–Nov.
+6: Check out the Seattle Art Museum’s annual tapete (sand painting) exhibit and get creative with hands-on art projects.
+Free (does not include entry to galleries).
+To visit SAM’s galleries, admission is $13–$20; 14 and younger free.

 - Wednesday, Nov.
-2, noon–5 p.m.: Gather photos and mementos of your loved ones to add to the community altar at the ShoreLake Art Gallery.
+2, 5:30–8 p.m.: Gather photos and mementos of your loved ones to add to the community altar at the Spartan Recreation Center in Shoreline.
 Enjoy live music and crafts for children.
-Free admission; check back for updates to time.
+A $5 donation is suggested for admission though all are welcome.

-- Tuesday, Nov.
-2, 5–8 p.m.: Enjoy music, play games, do crafts and feast on Mexican cuisine at Issaquah’s Día de los Muertos celebration at the Issaquah Community Center.
-Free; food for purchase. check back
+- Friday, Nov.
+4, 5:30–8:30 p.m.
+Play games, listen to music, do crafts and feast on Mexican cuisine at Issaquah’s Día de los Muertos celebration at the Issaquah Community Center.
+Free; food for purchase.

 - Saturday, Nov.
-5, 11 a.m.–3 p.m.: Join the Phinney Neighborhood Center to celebrate Dia de los Muertos with arts and crafts, food and drinks, live performances and a community altar.
-Bring along small photos or mementos of departed loved ones to add to the altar (through the end of November).
+5, 11 a.m.–3 p.m.: Join Phinney Neighborhood Center’s Día de los Muertos fest with arts and crafts, food and drinks, live performances and a community altar.
+Bring along small photos or mementos of departed loved ones to add to the community altar.
 Free entry.